Identification and Estimation in Many-to-one Two-sided Matching without Transfers

-In sum, our counterfactual analysis has the following implications.
-First, simply giving low-income students access to schools may not significantly change matching outcomes due to their own preferences.
-Second, low-income students' dislike of private non-subsidized schools is likely to be a combination of its high costs and the students' tastes, indicating that measures changing student preferences may be needed to increase their enrollment at those schools.
+In sum, giving low-income students access to schools fails to significantly change matching outcomes due to their own preferences.
+Low-income students are deterred from private non-subsidized schools by their high tuition.
+These findings are in line with the preference heterogeneity documented in public school choice \citep[see, e.g.,][]{abdulkadiroglu_welfare_2017,kapor2020heterogeneous}, although tuition plays no role there.